trickstercache/trickster/docs/alb.md

         region: us-west-1

   # prom-alb-all scatter/gathers prom01a/b, prom02 and prom03 and merges their responses
-  # for the caller. merge_strategy: sum re-aggregates values across backends for queries
+  # for the caller.
+The merge strategy is automatically selected per-query based on the
-  # like sum(metric). injected labels are automatically stripped before merging so that
+  # outer PromQL aggregation operator.
+Injected labels are automatically stripped before
-  # series from different backends are combined correctly.
+  # merging so that series from different backends are combined correctly.
   prom-alb-all:
     provider: alb
     alb: